cainhill/render-engine/README.md

     * **Host paths:** Replace the host paths (on the left side of the `:` symbol under the `volumes` key).

     * **Read-only source videos:** Keep the `:ro` attached to the `/data/src-videos` to ensure this script has read only access to your source videos.
-This is a dmall precaution, ***it remains your responsibility to test this script on a small sample and to have a backup-and-restore strategy for you source videos more broadly***.
+This is a dmall precaution, ***it remains your responsibility to test this script on a small sample and to have a backup-and-restore strategy for your source videos***.

       ```
       version: '3.8'